 There is no single path to the software-defined future of data center infrastructure.
-In fact, there are several considerations, but perhaps none is as critical as the decision to go with a controller-based versus a controllerless architecture.
+In fact, there are several considerations, but perhaps none is as critical as the decision to go with a controller SDN architecture versus a controllerless SDN architecture.

 - The management layer, where all switches federate together to build a management fabric, sharing the full state of the network with every other switch.
 The entire fabric can be controlled from the CLI or via an API on any switch.
 This management plane fabric will automatically populate any config or state changes to all other switches in the fabric.

 - The underlay, which provides physical connectivity and IP reachability and is based on standard Layer 2 and Layer 3 protocols.
 This enables the fabric to be built across a set of leaf nodes only (top-of-rack DC switches) while using standard protocols to interoperate with existing spine (core DC switches) from any vendor, enabling a smooth migration to SDN in brownfield scenarios.
 In greenfield scenarios, both leaf and spine can be part of a controllerless fabric.

 - The VXLAN overlay, which virtualizes the underlay to support any topology, often a two or three-stage CLOS fabric to provide any-to-any connectivity between all nodes.